 For the risotto:

-- 1 tbsp finely chopped fresh sage, (or 1 tsp dried sage)
+- 1 tablespoon finely chopped fresh sage (or 1 teaspoon dried sage)

-- 1 tbsp finely chopped fresh rosemary, (or 1 tsp dried rosemary)
+- 1 tablespoon finely chopped fresh rosemary (or 1 teaspoon dried rosemary)

 - Freshly ground black pepper